aniru-dh21/img2pdf/README.md

 ## Workflow of the Project

 1. Firstly, define a route that returns the `index` HTML file when the root URL `/` is reached.

+2. Within `index` HTML file, create a form that accepts only image file (png, jpg) and then send it to the server at a defined route.